plone/training/views_3.rst

 When you look at some of the older code of Plone you'll see that the policy of keeping login insice python and representation in templates was not always enforced.
 You should nevertheless do it.
 You'll end up with more than enough logic in the templates anyway.
 You'll see now.

-Let's add this simple table to our template 'talklistview.pt':
+Let's add this simple table to our template ``templates/talklistview.pt``:

 .. code-block:: html
+    :linenos:

         <table class="listing">
             <thead>